frankTheCodeBoy/PollicyDashboard/README.md

 ## 📬 Contact

-For questions, or feedback get in touch with developer:
+For questions or feedback, get in touch with developer:

 **Frank** – [GitHub Profile](https://github.com/frankTheCodeBoy)